Oil hits highest in a year on growth hopes, OPEC+ cuts

-LONDON (Reuters) - Oil hit its highest in a year on Friday, closing in on $60 a barrel, supported by economic revival hopes and supply curbs by producer group OPEC and its allies.
+NEW YORK (Reuters) - Oil prices hit its highest in a year on Friday, closing in on $60 a barrel, supported by economic revival hopes and supply curbs by producer group OPEC and its allies.

+Oil was also supported as U.S. stock markets hit record highs on signs of progress towards more economic stimulus, while a closely watched jobs report confirmed the labor market was stabilizing.

-New orders for U.S.-made goods rose more than expected in December, pointing to continued strength in manufacturing.
-President Joe Biden’s drive to enact a $1.9 trillion coronavirus aid bill also gained momentum on Friday.
+U.S. employment growth rebounded moderately in January and job losses in the prior month were deeper than initially thought, underscoring an urgent need for additional relief money from the government.
+President Joe Biden’s drive to enact a $1.9 trillion coronavirus aid bill gained momentum on Friday.

 Brent is on track to rise more than 6% this week.
 The last time it traded at $60 a barrel, the pandemic had yet to take hold, economies were open and people were free to travel, meaning demand for gasoline, diesel and jet fuel was much higher.